-Zucchinis are also called courgettes, can be used in so many recipes, like our popular Gluten Free Zucchini Slice and our Zucchini and Bacon Slice.
+Zucchinis, can be used in so many recipes, like our popular Gluten Free Zucchini Slice and our Zucchini and Bacon Slice.

 Slicing the zucchini in the food processor or using a mandolin is an easy way to prepare our zucchini for this recipe.

 I love making savory muffins as they can be packed with veggies and provide a healthy alternative for lunches.

 The best thing is that you can vary the size of your muffins to suit.
 For both our Zucchini and Ham Muffins and our Zucchini Parmesan Muffins we use a texas muffin pan which makes 6.
 It is a big sized muffin pan and 1 of them is good for a meal.

 For these Mini Zucchini muffins we use a mini muffin pan and that makes 24 muffins.

 If zucchini recipes are right up your alley, you will find more of them here!